-The principal purposes of this offering are to create a public market for our shares, facilitate access to the public equity markets, increase our visibility in the marketplace, and obtain additional capital.

-We estimate that we will receive net proceeds from this offering of approximately \$62.9 million (or approximately \$72.6 million if the underwriters' option to purchase additional shares is exercised in full), after deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming no payment of underwriting discounts and commissions on the sale of 1,500,000 ordinary shares in this offering to Vector Capital, through affiliated entities, as described elsewhere in this prospectus.
+The offering Shares offered 5,800,000 shares Shares outstanding after this offering 25,605,562 shares Option to purchase additional shares We have granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to 870,000 additional shares.
+Use of proceeds The principal purposes of this offering are to create a public market for our shares, facilitate access to the public equity markets, increase our visibility in the marketplace, and obtain additional capital.
+We estimate that we will receive net proceeds from this offering of approximately \$73.9 million (or approximately \$85.2 million if the underwriters' option to purchase additional shares is exercised in full), based upon an assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and assuming no payment of underwriting discounts and commissions on the sale of all 1,500,000 ordinary shares in this offering that VCH, L.P. has indicated an interest in purchasing, as described elsewhere in this prospectus.
 We will use an aggregate of \$30.7 million of the net proceeds to pay down our indebtedness under our credit facility, and \$5.6 million of the net proceeds to pay management fees owed to Vector Capital, based on the amount accrued as of March 31, 2019.
 We expect to use the remainder of the net proceeds from this offering for working capital and general corporate purposes.
 In addition, we believe that opportunities may exist from time to time to expand our current business through acquisitions of or investments in complementary products, technologies or businesses, although we have no present agreements, understandings or commitments in this regard.
-See "- Recapitalization and return of capital" and "Use of proceeds" for more information.

-Nasdaq Global Market symbol "CMBM"

-Risk factorsSee "Risk factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our shares.

-Vector Capital, through affiliated entities which holds a controlling interest in us and is affiliated with two members of our board of directors, will purchase an aggregate of 1,500,000 ordinary shares in this offering at the initial public offering price.
+See "-Recapitalization and return of capital" and "Use of proceeds" for more information.
+Proposed Nasdaq Global Market symbol "CMBM" Risk factors See "Risk factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our shares. indicated an interest in purchasing up to an ag s a controlling interest in us and is affiliated with two members of our board of directors, has gregate of 1,500,000 ordinary shares in this offering at the initial public offering price. ding agreement or commitment to purchase, VCH, L.P. may elect not to purchase shares in elect not to sell any shares in this offering to VCH, L.P.
 The underwriters will not receive any underwriting discounts or commissions from sales of shares to VCH, L.P.
 Any such shares purchased by VCH, L.P. will be subject to lock-up restrictions described in the section entitled "Shares Eligible for Future Sale."